codewithmirza/wikipedia/README.md

 ```
 Open the index.html file in your preferred web browser.

-Explore the interface, search for articles, and utilize the various accessibility features provided by Wajipedia.
+Explore the interface, search for articles, and utilize the various accessibility features provided by Wikipedia.

 ## Credits